 The Scotsdales story

-Here at Scotsdales, we’re proud that we started our story as one of the UK’s very first garden centres – almost 50 years ago.
+Here at Scotsdales, we’re proud that we started our story as one of the UK’s very first garden centres – over 50 years ago.

 Our 14-acre garden centre at Great Shelford was originally a nursery which supplied cut flowers to the wholesale trade.
 In 1968, Swaffham Bulbeck farmer David Rayner acquired this business and continued running it very successfully.